MarioBarbarino/MarioBarbarino.github.io/_posts/2020-10-26-Manifesto.md

 subheadline:  "Headers With Style"
 teaser: "Feeling Responsive allows you to use all kinds of headers.
 This example shows a header with a <em>full-width-image</em>."
 categories:
-    - design
+    - la-rivisteria
 tags:
-    - design
+    - la-rivisteria
-    - background color
+    - manifesto
-    - header
+    - primo post
 image:
    thumb: "bookblock.jpg"
 header: